faenrandir/a_careful_examination/communications/response-to-facebook-claim-all-originate-with-brodie.md

 layout: page
 ---

-#### Introduction
+## Introduction

-In response to this document ([How could Joseph Smith have composed the Book of Mormon?](https://faenrandir.github.io/a_careful_examination/how-could-joseph-smith-composed-bom/)), the following response was given:
+In response to this document ([How could Joseph Smith have composed the Book of Mormon?](https://faenrandir.github.io/a_careful_examination/how-could-joseph-smith-composed-bom/)), the following response was posted to facebook:

 > It looks like all the above sources originate from Fawn McKay Brodie who was a well known anti-Mormon writer.
 She was also a Freudian psychoanalyst.
 Her works on Joseph Smith are considered dubious by many scholars.
 Search FairMormon Wiki (as a start) for responses to all things Brodie.

 Thanks for raising this concern.
 If Brodie is a dubious source and "all the above sources originate from [her]" then that would be cause for great concern.

-#### I wrote several of the linked articles and I've never read Brodie
+## I wrote several of the linked articles and I've never read Brodie

 A huge chunk of what I have posted and linked to is my own original research using primary source documents.
 I've actually never read Fawn Brodie's book (I studiously avoided the book while a member of the Church; several years after my faith transition I tried to read it but never got more than a couple of pages into it--I'm far more interested in the primary documents and most of those are easily accessible today).

 I've been writing and researching on Mormonism for a while now, and I am meticulous about citing my sources.
 You can search [all of my research](https://faenrandir.github.io/a_careful_examination/) for "Brodie" and you will find her mentioned in only [3 of my ~377 documents](https://duckduckgo.com/?t=lm&q=site%3Ahttps%3A%2F%2Ffaenrandir.github.io%2Fa_careful_examination%2F+Brodie&ia=web) totaling about 400,000 words.
 I personally only cited her [one time](https://faenrandir.github.io/a_careful_examination/short-critique-metal-tablets-as-evidence-for-bom/) and that was when I was unable to find a primary source document and so was relying on her transmission of an old newspaper clipping .
 Another mention was by Tad Callister and I was [only quoting Callister](https://faenrandir.github.io/a_careful_examination/response-to-callister-bom-manmade-or-godgiven/).
 The third mention of her was in [an analysis of one of Brian Hales's documents](https://faenrandir.github.io/a_careful_examination/critique-of-hales-thou-shalt-not-lie-denials-of-polygamy/) where he used Brodie to buttress one of his points, and I was discussing the merit of her analysis of Joseph Smith's polygamy denials.

 Hence, since I wrote many of the documents cited your claim "all the above sources originate from ...
-Brodie" is factually incorrect on those grounds.
+Brodie" seems factually incorrect on those grounds.

-#### The other sources
+## The other sources

 We can also dig into each of the other documents and authors I reference to understand whether they "originate" from her.